parimalSavaj/videoTube/README.md

 **how to upload file**

-for any type of file like image,video etc.. hear used cloudinary for stored and multer for file handel.
+for any type of file like image, video etc.. hear used cloudinary for stored and multer for file handel.

 scenario for any type of file upload :- first we stored this file is local server for temporary and after we upload on cloudinary than removed for local, for local stored in DiskStorage.

 ## start coding...

+> **write user and video model**

 > `1.
 Register User.`